 We believe the clinical development program for SAGE-547 is supported by significant non-clinical data and strong scientific rationale.
-There are numerous reports that demonstrate the non-clinical efficacy of allopregnanolone as well as multiple studies that we have conducted showing the in vitro and in vivo pharmacologic efficacy of SAGE-547 in seizure models, thus providing a strong non-clinical rationale for SAGE-547 in certain forms of seizure, such as SRSE.
+There are numerous reports that demonstrate the non- clinical efficacy of allopregnanolone as well as multiple studies that we have conducted showing the in vitro and in vivo pharmacologic efficacy of SAGE-547 in seizure models, thus providing a strong non-clinical rationale for SAGE-547 in certain forms of seizure, such as SRSE.

-A comprehensive toxicology dose escalating study exploring the effects of SAGE-547 in multiple species (rat and other species) is currently underway.
-We submitted the first study to the FDA in the second quarter of 2014, and the next study was completed in the first quarter of 2015.
-We must complete these required studies in order to commence a pivotal clinical trial for SAGE-547.
-Remaining studies must be completed prior to NDA submission.
+A comprehensive toxicology dose escalating study exploring the effects of SAGE-547 in two species (rat and dog) is currently underway and is expected to be completed in the second quarter of 2014.
+We must complete these studies before we commence a pivotal clinical trial for SAGE-547.